tcr/8bit-demos/nes/stableframe/README.md

 The NES doesn't provide a native timer capability to issue interrupts at different points in the frame (to perform raster effects / update graphics mid-frame).
-Usually you have to resort to using a mapper to get the capability to do per-scanline IRQs.
+Usually you have to resort to using a mapper to get the capability to perform changes on particular scanlines, or use wasteful/inflexible techniques like polling for sprite 0 hit.

 But if your game doesn't use the
-[APU's DMC channel](https://www.nesdev.org/wiki/APU_DMC#Usage_of_DMC_for_syncing_to_video) to play audio samples, you can manually synchronize the DMC's timer to the frame, and use the DMC IRQ (when a sample is finished) as your mid-frame timer.
+[APU's DMC channel](https://www.nesdev.org/wiki/APU_DMC#Usage_of_DMC_for_syncing_to_video) to play audio samples, you can play a silent sample, manually synchronize the DMC's timer to the frame, and use the DMC IRQ (when a sample is finished) to interrupt your code at precise points during rendering.

-A strategy suggested by [NESDev forum user supercat](https://forums.nesdev.org/viewtopic.php?t=18854) is to change the DMC frequency mid-interrupt to allow for more precise timing.
-Essentially, you can influence when the DMC fires by using different combinations of DMCFREQ values during its 8-bit sequence.
-If you can combine rates in a certain way, and modify DMCFREQ for any period of its 8 periods per sample (P0-P7), you can synchronize it with a particular CPU cycle.
-Thus, you can mostly use DMC to trigger an interrupt exactly when you want.
+A strategy suggested by [NESDev forum user supercat](https://forums.nesdev.org/viewtopic.php?t=18854) is to change the DMC frequency more than once during an interrupt to allow for more precise timing.
+Essentially, the DMC timer is always running, and you can influence when the DMC fires by using different combinations of DMCFREQ values during its 8-bit sequence.
+If you combine rates in a certain way, you can synchronize it with a particular CPU cycle and trigger an interrupt exactly when you want during a frame.

-The poster also suggests to keep triggering the DMC sample fetch each interrupt—meaning the IRQ sequence never terminates—so that initial synchronization is only required once (presumably occurring right before loading a game level).
-This is the approach used by this demo, since by only synchronizing once, we can minimize the CPU cycles required to perform mid-frame interrupts.
+The poster also suggests that you kick off another DMC sample each interrupt.
+This means the IRQ sequence never terminates—initial synchronization is only required once, and the IRQ sequence itself (and subsequent rate changes) are enough to keep the frame in-sync.
+This is the approach used by this demo, since by only synchronizing at the start of the "level" we can minimize the CPU cycles stolen from the main thread to maintain mid-frame raster effects.

 ## How it works

-The demo works as follows:
+The demo works in two parts.

+**Pre-sync:**

 1. When you load the game, DMC is disabled.
 NMI is also disabled (and unused).
 2. When you press the A button, we enter `dmc_sync.asm`.
-Tthe game first tries to synchronize to a consistent PPU frame (with code copied from blargg's [full palette demo](https://www.nesdev.org/wiki/Full_palette_demo)).
+The game first tries to synchronize to a consistent PPU frame (with a routine copied from blargg's [full palette demo](https://www.nesdev.org/wiki/Full_palette_demo)).
 This may take a few blank frames to sync.
+The timer ends on a known PPU frame and shortly before VBLANK, leaving time for the next step.
 3. Next we synchronize the DMC timer.
-Because the timer could at this point be anywhere in its initial 54*8 cycle sample period, we measure this delay using a long series of `nop`s and the program counter.
+Because the timer could at this point be anywhere in its initial 54*8 cycle sample period, we measure this delay using a page-aligned series of `nop`s and the program counter.
+Once the DMC IRQ fires, we grab the measured delay from the low byte of the program counter.
-4. Once the IRQ fires, we compensate for this measured delay, by changing the DMC frequency four times in a single interrupt to synchronize the timer to a consistent CPU cycle.
-This is done via a lookup table in `dmc_sync_table.asm` (generated by a Python script).
+4. Finally we compensate for the measured delay by changing the DMC frequency four times in a single interrupt, to synchronize the DMC timer to a consistent CPU cycle.
+This sequence uses a lookup table stored in `dmc_sync_table.asm` (generated by `gen_dmc_sync_table.py`).

+**Post-sync:**

-5. At this point, the next IRQ that fires will happen at the start of scanline 241, during VBLANK.
-   This is the first entry in `irq_routines_table.asm` (generated by a Python script), and can serve the same purpose as NMI to perform writes to the PPU during VBLANK.
+1. From this point on, the next IRQ that fires will happen at the start of scanline 241, during VBLANK.
+This is the first entry in `irq_routines_table.asm` (generated by `gen_irq_routines_table.py`), and can serve the same purpose as NMI to perform writes to the PPU during VBLANK.
-6. Each interrupt from now on executes one of the routines in `irq_routines.asm`.
-Some routines just set the next DMC cycle, but others can create visual effects such as changing the background color or modifying scroll.
+2. Each successive interrupt executes one of the entries in `irq_routines.asm`.
+Some of these routines just set the next DMC frequency, but others can create visual effects such as changing the background color or modifying scroll.
-7. At the end of the IRQ routines table we use four branches; because NTSC frames are 29780.5 cycles long, four frames with different offsets (+1.5 cycles, -0.5, -0.5, and -0.5) are needed to keep the number of cycles over time consistent.
+3. At the end of the IRQ routines table, we have four branches; because NTSC frames are 29780.5 cycles long, four frames with different offsets (+1.5 cycles, -0.5, -0.5, and -0.5) are needed to keep the number of cycles over time consistent.
 This introduces some jitter, which is hidden in HBLANK.
-(Note that the firing of an IRQ can be delayed by what's happening on the main loop; we stuff some 7-cycle opcodes in there to test worst case jitter.)
+Note that the firing of an IRQ can be delayed by what's happening on the main loop; we stuff some 7-cycle opcodes in there to test worst case jitter.
-8. From now on, the frame should be stable.
-Code can execute on the main loop as well as via IRQ routines, including an IRQ routine timed to fire at the start of scaline 241 (VBLANK).
-   You can press B at any time to desync and go back to step #1, to try different sync delays.
+4. We then loop back the first entry in the table.
+From now on, the frame should be stable.
+Code can execute on the main loop as well as via IRQ routines until you choose to desync.
+At any time, you can press B to desync and go back to the beginning, to try syncing with different DMC delays.
+   This demonstrates transitioning between different IRQ sequences in your game, for example exiting a level to go to a menu.

 And that's it.
-To customize this for your game, start with modifying `gen_irq_routines_table.py` to design one or multiple interrupt sequences, and build your custom routines in `irq_routines.asm` for custom raster logic.
+To customize this demo for your game, start by modifying `gen_irq_routines_table.py` to design one or multiple interrupt sequences, and build your custom routines in `irq_routines.asm` for custom raster logic.

 <img alt="mesen event viewer" src="https://user-images.githubusercontent.com/80639/177176442-e0fe0b49-ff84-44b9-9336-5c38d2f5e5f8.png">
 <sub>Mesen Event Viewer showing IRQ, DMC, and PPU events in a synchronized frame.</sub>